britram/python-ipfix/doc/index.rst

 .. automodule:: ipfix
    :members:

-.. warning:: This revision of the documentation is not yet ready for release.
+.. .. warning:: This revision of the documentation is not yet ready for release.

+.. warning:: Variable-length IEs are ostensibly supported by this module,
+             but have not been tested as of this release.

+Reference documentation for each module is found in the subsections below.

 module ipfix.types
 ------------------